conlin-matt/SurfRCaT/README.md

 ### 1. SurfRCaT via precompiled app

-SurfRCaT has been bundled into a (mostly) standalone application.
+SurfRCaT has been bundled into a standalone application.
 You won't need to do any coding to use it.
-However, the application is quite bulky and can take some time to download and install.
 DISCLAIMER: The app can only be run on computers running Windows.
 Additionally, while the app has been tested to run well on a number of different machines, I cannot guarantee that it will run without error on all Windows machines.
 Any issues should be reported to the Issues page, and I will do my best to amend them.

 Steps for obtaining the SurfRCaT app:
 1) [Download](https://www.dropbox.com/s/xhh5aji6kcg705v/SurfRCaT_V2_2.exe?dl=1) the tool.